virtio-win/kvm-guest-drivers-windows/Tools/debug/README.md

 ## Overview

 This PowerShell script is designed for comprehensive system diagnostics.
-It gathers a wide range of information, including system configuration, event logs, drivers, registry settings, update logs, services, uptime, processes, installed applications, installed KBs (knowledge base articles), and optionally, memory dumps.
+It gathers a wide range of information, including system configuration, event logs, drivers, registry settings, update logs, services, uptime, processes, installed applications, installed KBs (knowledge base articles), network configuration, and optionally, memory dumps.

 The collected data is organized into a timestamped folder and then compressed into a ZIP archive for easy sharing and analysis.